A Legacy of Celebration

 Mistletoe Marketplace - NOVEMBER

-For 41 years, Mistletoe Marketplace has served as the Southeast’s premier holiday shopping event, often referred to as the official kick-off of the season.
+For more than 40 years, Mistletoe Marketplace has served as the Southeast’s premier holiday shopping event, often referred to as the official kick-off of the season.

 Presented by the Junior League of Jackson, Mistletoe Marketplace brings nearly 30,000 shoppers to the Mississippi State Fairgrounds and raises funds to support dozens of the league’s community projects.